 Conclusions: Implementing an mHealth system can improve care among primary care patients with SUDs, and patients using the system can support one another in their recovery.
 Among clinicians, however, implementation requires figuring out how information from the mHealth system will be used and making mHealth data available in the electronic health (eHealth) record.
 In addition, paying for an mHealth system remains a challenge.

 Digital Object Identifier (DOI)

 This research was funded by the National Institute on Drug Abuse grant number R01-DA034279.

 Quanbeck, Andrew; Gustafson, David H.; Marsch, Lisa A.; Chih, Ming-Yuan; Kornfield, Rachel; McTavish, Fiona; Johnson, Roberta; Brown, Randall T.; Mares, Marie-Louise; and Shah, Dhavan V., "Implementing a Mobile Health System to Integrate the Treatment of Addiction Into Primary Care: A Hybrid Implementation-Effectiveness Study" (2018).
-Clinical Sciences Faculty Publications.
+Health and Clinical Sciences Faculty Publications.
 9.